nightcrawcode/gooproject7/SECURITY.md

 # Security Policy
-if you find something that people can use to give other people virus via this game. please make an issue with the security tag and i will fix it ASAP
+if you find something that people can use to give other people virus via this game. please report it by going to the security tab of this GitHub report and making a new report